Bram van der Stok: Postwar and later life

 He was awarded the Order of Orange Nassau from the Netherlands, and was inducted as a Member of the Order of the British Empire.
 He was offered a permanent commission and senior staff rank with the Royal Netherlands Air Force, but declined it and instead resumed and completed his prewar study, qualifying with a degree in medicine from the University of Utrecht in 1951.

-He relocated to the United States with his wife Lucia and their three children, and began practise as an OB-GYN in Syracuse, New York, and as a general practitioner in Ruidoso, New Mexico.
+He relocated to the United States with his wife Lucia and their three children, and began practise as an Obstetrics and gynaecology in Syracuse, New York, and as a general practitioner in Ruidoso, New Mexico.
 He subsequently joined NASA's space lab research team in Huntsville, Alabama.
 In 1980 he published a war memoir entitled: Oorlogsvlieger van Oranje (War Pilot of Orange).
 In 1987 Van der Stok moved to Honolulu, where he continued in medical practice.
 He also worked with the U.S. Coast Guard Auxiliary, and took part in 162 rescues.